EricFram/EricFram.github.io/_posts/2016-09-29-What-Is-Limitless-Fortune.md

 Players start the game with a tiny, unimpressive space ship, the Deimosian XJ-22.
 To start making serious dough, players need to upgrade to something with a larger cargo capacity.
 As of v1.3, the game includes 20 different space ships players can buy or rent.
 They include everything from tiny little capsules to massive, space station-sized behemoths.

 Unlike a lot of other management games, buying a space ship in Limitless Fortune is not as simple as just saving up money and buying it.
-Sure that works, but players can also rent space ships for a monthly fee, or mortgage your space ship with either a fifteen- or thirty-year mortgage.
+Sure that works, but players can also rent space ships for a monthly fee, or mortgage their space ship with either a fifteen- or thirty-year mortgage.
 The financial outcomes of these four different purchasing options are all simulated accurately.
-For example, if a player purchases a spaceship with a 15-year mortgage, he or she will continue to build equity in it month-to-month according to a realistic amortization schedule based on in-game interest rates.
+For example, if a player purchases a spaceship with a fifteen-year mortgage, he or she will continue to build equity in it month-to-month according to a realistic amortization schedule based on in-game interest rates.

 <img class="blog-entry-image-small" src="{{ site.url }}/images/what-is-limitless-fortune-images/lf-ship-market.png" rel="lf torus">